sudarpo/cantril-learn-cantrill-io-labs/aws-dms-database-migration/02_LABINSTRUCTIONS/STAGE1 - Provision Environment and Review Architecture.md

-# Advanced Demo - Migrating a database with the Database MIgration Service
+# Advanced Demo - Migrating a database with the Database Migration Service

 In this advanced demo you will be migrating a simple web application (wordpress) from an on-premises environment into AWS.
 The on-premises environment is a virtual web server (simulated using EC2) and a self-managed mariaDB database server (also simulated via EC2)